Audi TT: TT RS Iconic Edition

+In January 2019, Audi revealed the 20th Anniversary Edition to celebrate 20 years of the TT lineup.
+Serving as a homage to the original 8N generation, it was offered as a coupe or roadster and came in Aviator Gray pearl or Nimbus Gray metallic (latter exclusive to the US), “20 Years of TT” badging, 19 inch 5-arm-design wheels in gunmetal, and yellow contrast baseball stitching along with a Moccasin Brown Nappa leather interior.
+Production was limited to 999 units, and were sold in U.S. and European markets.

-TT/TT S Final Edition
+TT/TTS Final Edition

 In 2023, Audi unveiled the Final Edition of the TT, coinciding with the discontinuation of the TT due to declining sales of the two-door coupé segment.
 The Final Edition TTs feature black exterior accents consisting of the tailpipes, badges and rings, door mirrors, and fixed spoiler.
 The roadster is equipped with black roll bars and a black wind diffuser, while the coupé receives privacy glass.
-The TT Final Edition receives 20-inch, Y-style five spoke matte grey finished wheels with red brake calipers, while the TT S Final Edition is fitted with seven spoke black alloy wheels of Audi Sport.
+The TT Final Edition receives 20-inch, Y-style five spoke matte grey finished wheels with red brake calipers, while the TTS Final Edition is fitted with seven spoke black alloy wheels of Audi Sport.
 Both body styles are available in either Chronos Grey Metallic, Glacier White, or Tango Red body colors.

 On the interior, the Final Edition is equipped with the extended leather package, which adds the material to the center console trim, armrests, and door pull handles.
 A red stitched Alcantara steering wheel is fitted, with a 12 o'clock marker unique to the Final Edition.
 The air vents, armrests, and center console of the coupe are adorned with Tango Red accents.
 The Alcantara-trimmed seats feature red stitching, and the floor mats receive red piping as well.
 The Final Edition is exclusive to the United Kingdom, with Audi confirming that it will not be available in North America.

 Motorsport

 In auto racing, the Istook's Motorsports team has currently entered a Revo Technik-sponsored Audi TT in the Grand-Am KONI Sports Car Challenge Street Tuner (ST) class.

 Under the racing name of RS Werkes, Istook's Motorsports out of Fort Worth, Texas, built and raced the first TT RS brought into the United States in the Grand Am GS class in 2012, 2013 and 2014.

 An Audi TT RS was used at the 2009 24 Hours of Le Mans race as the safety car.

 The Abt Sportsline team entered a TT into the DTM, and Laurent Aïello took the title in 2002.
 Istook's Motorsports has also raced the TT in SCCA's World Challenge race series.
 Because of their racing involvement, they received the first U.S. Version of the TT-RS in July 2011.